mengiefen/personal-portfolio/README.md

 # Personal Portfolio

-> In this project, the portfolio responsive website has been done using HTML and CSS and Vanilla JavaScript.
+> This project is the responsive portfolio website built with HTML, CSS, and Vanilla JavaScript.
+The project came to life following the the given Figma UI template, and completed matching the same given design as much as possible.
+The website is fully responsive across various devices.
+Therefore, it is  suitable for mobile and desktop users.

 ## Screenshot